 What to ask yourself before you under the surgeon’s knife.

-So you don’t like the look of your nose.
+Things to know before getting plastic surgery-So you don’t like the look of your nose.
 Those bags under your eyes and that hanging flesh under your chin give you the creeps.
 You’ve tried every method, used every cream, pored through reviews – Beautypedia, Health, lifecell skin cream reviews, and so on, to no avail.
 Finally, you decided to let yourself go under the surgeon’s knife.

 Everyone you know has been there so it’s no big deal if you get it done on you, you reason.

 But wait!
 Before you take that step, shouldn’t you weigh the pros and cons?
 Every surgery carries risks you know.
 Be wise.
 Decide consciously, after deliberate consideration, in a well-informed manner.
 There are many things to consider, and here are 8 important points you may like to ponder upon first.